cal-itp/data-infra/warehouse/models/docs/_docs_ntd.md

 The Transit Property’s NTD identification number in the Legacy NTD Database.
 {% enddocs %}

+{% docs ntd_state_parent_ntd_id %}
+Indicates the ID number of the transit agency reporting to the database on behalf of the transit agency.
+{% enddocs %}

 {% docs ntd_agency %}
 The transit agency's name.
 {% enddocs %}